BP oil spill cash rebuilds eroded Louisiana pelican island

 “It was cool to look at but not necessarily good for those birds,” Baker said.

 In an assist to the birds, The Louisiana Wildlife and Fisheries Commission designated the island a wildlife refuge in November.
-The commission is taking comments on rules that, among other things, forbid people from stepping on the island or fish ing inside the breakwaters for eight months of the year.
+The commission is taking comments on rules that, among other things, would forbid people from stepping on the island during the eight-month nesting season.

-Restoration work should be completed by a Feb.
-15 deadline, Baker said.
-He added that remaining work includes creating ramps on which young birds that still can’t fly can walk in and out of the water.
+Restoration work should be completed by Feb.
+15, Baker said.
+He added that remaining work includes creating ramps for young birds that still can’t fly so they can walk in and out of the water.

-Contractors also will plant about 24,000 woody plants for species such as night herons and egrets, as well as pelicans, to build their nests.
-Those are essentially 3-foot-high (1-meter-high) sticks, Baker said.
+Contractors also will plant about 24,000 woody plants for species including night herons and egrets and pelicans to build their nests.
+Those are still essentially 3-foot-high (1-meter-high) sticks, Baker said.
 He noted that while pelicans prefer nesting on scrub-shrubs, they can also build nests on grass or even bare ground.
-The ground-nesting terns, skimmers and gulls will probably use the expanses of bare sand between the plants as well as the rocky area created for them, he said.
+The ground-nesting terns, skimmers and gulls are expected to use the expanses of bare sand between the plants as well as the rocky area created for them.

 Most important for Baker: Will pelicans return to the island where they built nests or were hatched?
 Five hundred were banded last year to help him and other conservationists answer that question.